rsasaki0109/slam-handbook-public-release/LaTeX/README.md

 ```
 \bibliography{SH_string,your_bibliography}
 ```
 Then, from the bib file, you can use the string for SLAM-related conferences and journals.
-For example,
+For example, you can use these predefined strings as **journal = tro,**

 ```
 @Article{cadena2016past,